sumittiware/Flutter-News/README.md

 # Flutter News

-An android application Flutter and [News Api](https://newsapi.org/)
+An android application with Flutter and [News Api](https://newsapi.org/)

 ## Getting Started